cmac41691/lighthouse-python-essentials/progress.md

 ---

-### (2025-10-19)
+## Progress Log — October 23, 2025

-- Completed Step 1 of Word Game project.
+- Completed Step 2 and Step 3 of the Word Game project.
-- Implemented main menu with input validation and error handling.
+- Implemented `play_games()` function to handle menu input and trigger Mad Libs or Hangman modules.
-- Tested all options; next step is linking Hangman and Mad Libs functions.

-Testing:

-- Verified multiple rounds — correct letters reveal properly.
-- Wrong guesses decrement attempts accurately.
-- Game ends cleanly with correct or failure state.
-- No input or crash errors during runtime.
+- Added replay logic using a while loop.
+- Tested interaction flow successfully — menu choices, exit condition, and modular structure all work.
+- Next: finalize Step 4–6 to connect both mini-games into one full interactive program.

+💡 Reflection:
+This session was a huge step forward in understanding modular programming — combining functions and imports across files.
+The menu logic feels intuitive now, and structure looks clean.
+Confidence is growing fast!

 ## Next Steps: